 The rapid growth of Grenada’s tourism sector is increasing the demand for both short-term and long-term rental properties.
 This demand is especially high among tourists, expats, and retirees, prompting developers to construct more rental units, including co-living spaces.

-Grenada has been extremely slow to shift towards condominium developments, townhomes, and mixed-use developments.
+Grenada property market has been extremely slow to shift towards condominium developments, townhomes, and mixed-use developments.
 However, this is changing.
 There are several condominium projects in advanced planning, under construction, and some recently completed.
 Muli-unit and mixed-use developments will be critical to achieving affordability and maximizing the limited land available for development.

 [1] https://c21grenada.com/vendors/downloads/grenada-real-estate-market-report-2023-v3.pdf